Taiwan–United States relations: ROC recognition period

 Two major US military units in Taiwan during the Cold War.

-The Nationalists were defeated by the Communists in the Chinese Civil War.
-The ROC government retreated to Taiwan.

-In August 1949, the United States suspended the ROC's involvement in the Fulbright Program because the fleeing government was no longer able to make payments on the surplus war material it had purchased from the United States after the end of World War II.
+After being defeated by Chinese Communist Party (CCP) forces in the Chinese Civil War in 1949, the Nationalist government of the Republic of China retreated to Taiwan.
+In August 1949, the United States suspended the Republic of China's participation in the Fulbright Program, as the ROC government, then in retreat, was unable to continue payments on surplus war materials purchased from the United States following World War II.

-On January 5, 1950, United States President Harry S. Truman issued a statement that the United States would not become involved in "the civil conflict in China" and would not provide military aid or advice to the Nationalist forces on Taiwan.
+On January 5, 1950, United States President Harry S. Truman issued a statement that the United States would not become involved in "the civil conflict in China" and would not provide military aid or advice to the Nationalist forces in Taiwan.
 On February 6, 1950, the ROC Air Force bombed Shanghai, causing extensive damage to American-owned property in the city including the Shanghai power company.
 The American government responded by sending a diplomatic protest to the ROC Ministry of Foreign Affairs.

 US President Eisenhower, First lady Soong Mei-ling, and ROC President Chiang Kai-shek in Taiwan, 1960.